 << Go Back To Articles Directory

-Bow legs, from what the name indicates, involves the unusual bending of the legs in the shape of a bow.
+Bow legs, as their name suggests, involve an unusual bending of the legs in the shape of a bow.
 This condition is also medically known as Genu Varum.
-One way of knowing if your legs are bowed is by standing straight with your feet together and measuring how far apart your knees lie from each other.
-If the distance between your knees is much more than that between your ankles, you certainly have bow legs, and must treat them immediately.
-Just like in the case of any other ailment, of course, knowing what bow legs are and how the condition manifests itself in humans is vital to its treatment.
+One way of knowing if your legs are bowed is by standing straight with your feet together and measuring the distance between your knees.
+If the distance between your knees is much greater than the distance between your ankles, it's quite possible that you have bow legs.
+In these cases, it's always best to treat them immediately.
+Just as is the case with any other ailment, understanding what bow legs are and how the condition can manifest is vital to finding an effective treatment.

 The two forms of the condition

-However, if a person develops bow legs due to pathological conditions such as Rickets, deficiency of vitamin D, or Blountís Disease, the condition could very well continue into adulthood.
-It then becomes increasingly difficult to deal with.
-However, if detected in its early stages, even the pathological version of bow legs can be treated depending on what is causing it.
+If a person develops bow legs due to a pathological condition such as Rickets, Vitamin D deficiency, or Blount's Disease, however, the condition may well continue into adulthood.
+It can then become increasingly difficult to deal with.
+If detected in its early stages, though, even the pathological variant of bow legs can be treated effectively if the cause is quickly identified.

 Treatment based on the cause

-While, as I said earlier, bow legs in children tend to straighten out quite naturally, sometimes this does not occur.
-This is usually due to malnutrition or disease, and if left untreated the condition can persist and become permanent.
-Letís see how, this happens.
+As noted above, bow legs in children tend to straighten out quite naturally, although this isn't always the case.
+When bow legs do not straighten on their own, malnutrition or disease are usually to blame, and if left untreated the condition may sometimes persist and become permanent.
+Let's see how this happens.

 Vitamin D deficiency and Rickets

-Sometimes a child may not get sufficient amounts of vitamin D, essential in bone development.
-This can hamper the natural straightening of bow legs common in young children and also cause a secondary complication called Rickets.
-Rickets itself can be a precursor for bow legs, as it involves weakening of bones.
-For this purpose, it is critically important to expose children to sunlight for at least 5-10 minutes daily, and to ensure an adequate vitamin D intake, through either diet or supplements.
-Ensuring a child has the right amounts of vitamin D can prevent the child having bow legs or Rickets as an adult.
+Sometimes a child may not be getting sufficient amounts of vitamin D, which is an essential nutrient in bone development.
+This may hamper the natural straightening of the bow legs that are common in young children, and may also lead to the development of a secondary complication called Rickets.
+Rickets itself may be a precursor for bow legs because it contributes to bone weakness.
+For this reason, it's critically important that children are exposed to sunlight for at least 5-10 minutes daily, and that they receive an adequate amount of Vitamin D either in their diet or through supplements.
+By making sure that a child takes in the right amount of Vitamin D, it's often very possible to prevent them from developing both bow legs and Rickets as an adult.

-Blountís syndrome is a disorder caused due to abnormal bone development.
-A child with Blountís syndrome does not show distinctive signs of the condition other than the bow-legged shape of the legs.
-For a doctor to be able to tell if a child with bow legs actually also has Blountís disease, an X-ray report is crucial.
-Once diagnosed, medical braces and casts can be quite handy in re-shaping the childís legs while the bones are still developing.
-For this, early diagnosis is important.
+Blount's syndrome is a disorder that arises from abnormal bone development.
+A child with Blount's syndrome won't typically show distinctive signs of having the condition apart from having a bow-legged shape to their legs.
+In order for a doctor to tell if a child with bow legs actually also has Blount's disease, they need to conduct an X-ray.
+If and when Blount's disease has been diagnosed, medical braces and casts can be quite handy in reshaping a child's legs while their bones are still developing.
+For this, early diagnosis is critical.
 In severe cases, surgery may also become necessary.

 Arthritis and Gout

-At times, adults who grew up without bow legs, suddenly develop the condition due to arthritis and gout, both of which tend to destroy the joints.
-Immediate medical attention is required in such a situation, in which treatment generally involves a certain combination of diet, supplementation and surgery.
+Sometimes, adults who might have grown up without bow legs can suddenly develop the condition due to arthritis and/or gout, both of which can enact some damage on joints.
+In these situations, immediate medical attention is strongly advisable, and treatment will generally involve a combination of dietary changes, supplementation, and sometimes surgery.